geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 ## Prepare OpenLDAP

-OpenLDAP is initialized from the LDIF files in `docker/openldap/ldif/` when the LDAP data volume is empty.
-The repository ships the complete bootstrap set there, so the directory itself is the source of truth for organizational units, users, groups and roles.
+OpenLDAP is initialized from `docker/openldap/ldap-init.ldif` when the LDAP data volume is empty.
+The repository ships the complete bootstrap data in that single file, so it is the source of truth for organizational units, users, groups and roles.

-The LDAP bootstrap files define:
+The LDAP bootstrap file defines:

 - Organizational units, such as `ou=people` and `ou=groups`.
-- Sample users in `02-users.ldif`.
+- Sample users, including `ldapadmin` and `ldapuser`.
 - LDAP groups and roles, including `ROLE_ADMIN`, `ROLE_USER`, `LDAP_ADMINS` and `LDAP_USERS`.

 MapStore/GeoStore also assigns users to its default `everyone` group; that group is not bootstrapped from the LDAP LDIF files.

-The LDIF files are copied into the OpenLDAP image at build time and imported only when the LDAP volumes are empty.
-If you edit LDIF files after the first startup, rebuild the LDAP image and remove the LDAP volumes before starting again.
+The LDIF file is mounted by the compose overlay, copied into the OpenLDAP bootstrap directory at container startup and imported only when the LDAP volumes are empty.
+If you edit `ldap-init.ldif` after the first startup, rebuild the LDAP image and remove the LDAP volumes before starting again.

 ```sh
 docker compose -f docker-compose.yml -f docker/docker-compose.auth.yml down